 Commercials systems produce a considerable volume of hot water, and the choice of heat-exchanger will affect the unit's lifespan.
 Plate heat-exchangers are very effective initially, but they are prone to fouling over time.
-Alternatives (such as tube-in-shell and co-axial heat-exchangers) are less prone to fouling and more likely to maintain the unit's efficiency for longer periods.
-When plate heat-exchangers are used, they should be readily removable if they need to be replaced.
-They can be removed by using refrigerant isolation valves on either side of the heat-exchanger and mac unions on the water connections.
+Alternatives (such as, tube-in-shell, and co-axial heat-exchangers) are less prone to fouling and more likely to maintain the unit's efficiency for longer periods of time.
+When plate heat-exchangers are used, they should be readily removable, should they need to be replaced.
+They can be removed by using refrigerant isolation valves on either side of the heat-exchanger, and mac-unions on the water connections.

-It is particularly important to choose a heat-exchanger carefully if it will be used in an area where the water contains dissolved calcium carbonate or other minerals.
+It is particularly important to choose a heat-exchanger carefully, if it will be used in an area whose water contains dissolved calcium carbonate or other minerals.
 The process of heating water decreases the solubility of dissolved minerals, which leads to them being deposited on the heating surfaces.

-Single-pass HPWHs that operate with R32 and carbon dioxide refrigerants are readily available for commercial use.
-It is likely that HC- and hydrofluoroolefin- (HFO)-based units will become more available in future.
+Single-pass HPWH that operate with R32 and $CO_2$ refrigerants are available for commercial use.
+It is likely that HC-based units and hydrofluoroolefin (HFO)-based units will become available in future.